Zach Lofton: Professional career

 Lofton was not selected in the 2018 NBA draft.
 He signed with the Detroit Pistons for the NBA Summer League.
 He averaged 10.8 points and 2.5 rebounds per game and scored 21 points in the final Summer League game against the Los Angeles Lakers.
 Lofton subsequently signed with the Pistons and, in October, agreed to a two-way contract, splitting playing time with the Pistons and their NBA G League affiliate, the Grand Rapids Drive.
 On October 17, 2018, Lofton made his NBA debut with the Pistons.
 He recorded one steal in four minutes of play in a 103–100 win over the Brooklyn Nets.
 In his G League debut, Lofton had a double-double with 26 points, 11 rebounds, nine assists and four steals as the Drive lost to the Erie BayHawks 125–114.

 On January 15, 2019, Lofton was waived by the Pistons, but retained by the Drive.
 He averaged 13.3 points, 3.1 rebounds, 2.3 assists, and 1.2 steals per game with the Drive.
 On February 1, 2020, Lofton signed with the Rostock Seawolves of the German ProA league.
 He averaged 27.7 points, 4.7 rebounds and 4.0 assists per game.
 On July 18, 2021, Lofton signed with Kazma of the Kuwaiti Division I Basketball League.

 On September 22, 2022, Lofton signed with Dynamo Lebanon of the Lebanese Basketball League.

 On August 18, 2023, Lofton re-signed with Dynamo Lebanon after playing for Liaoning Arctic Wolves of the National Basketball League.

 On October 19, 2022, Lofton signed with Al Ahly Benghazi.
 In November 2023, Lofton made his debut for Al Ahly Benghazi in the Road to BAL.
 On November 1, 2023, Lofton scored a team-high 25 points in his debut for Al Ahly, in a 86–77 win over FAP.
 The following day, Lofton scored 32 points in a 73–84 win over Virunga, which sealed the group's first place for Al Ahly.

 On November 8, 2023, Lofton signed with the Meralco Bolts of the Philippine Basketball Association (PBA), as one of the team's import for its participation in the 2023–24 East Asia Super League.
 He was eventually selected to play as the team's replacement import in place of the injured Suleiman Braimoh for the rest of the 2023–24 PBA Commissioner's Cup.

 On January 11, 2024, Lofton signed with the Homenetmen Beirut of the Lebanese Basketball League.

 On June 3, 2024, Lofton signed with the Al Riyadi of the Lebanese Basketball League.

 On August 23, 2024, Lofton signed with the Sagesse Club of the Lebanese Basketball League.

 On September 10, 2025, Lofton signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
+On December 24, the Taipei Taishin Mars terminated the contract relationship with Lofton.